Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: A procedure to estimate the richest cheap model

-In this Section we use the idea of a mixture model based on the extremal set to provide a procedure which finds the richest cheap admixture model.
-We apply the procedure to a document-term matrix \cite{harman} and examine the number of topics inferred and the word frequency distribution of the topics.
+In this section, we present a sparse-factor-analysis-inspired algorithm that estimates the parameter of the richest cheap model introduced in section \ref{intro}, and we apply it to the well-know TREC-1 document-term matrix dataset \cite{harman}.

-In an admixture model, there are two sets of parameters: \begin{enumerate} \item the mixing weights for each individual, which we denote as a matrix $\Phi$ where $\Phi_{i,j}$ is the probability that the $i$-th sample is drawn from the $j$-th component.
-Each row of $\Phi$ is the mixture vector of the $i$-th observation $\phi_i = (\phi_{i,1},\ldots,\phi_{i,L})$; \item the probability vectors parameterizing each mixture component, which we can write as a matrix $F$ whose $j$-th column is $f_j$. \end{enumerate} The relation between admixture modeling and sparse factor analysis (SFA) was explored in detail in \cite{engel}.
-There, conditions were provided when SFA and LDA have very similar results, and the implications for population genetics were discussed.
-The key insight in \cite{engel} is that given an observation matrix $X = [x_1,...,x_n]$ from a binomial admixture model, learning an admixture model amounts to the following minimization procedure
+Consider an admixture model $X_i \sim \text{Mult}(\pi_i)$, $\pi_i = \sum_{\ell=1}^L \phi_{i,\ell} f_\ell$, $i\in\{1,\ldots,n\}$, where the $X_i$'s are independent.
+There are two sets of parameters: \begin{enumerate} \item the mixing weights for each individual, that can be arranged in an $n\times L$ matrix $\Phi$ whose entries $\phi_{i,\ell}$ represent the probability that the $i$-th sample is drawn from the $\ell$-th component.
+In turn, each row of $\Phi$ is the mixture vector of the $i$-th observation $\phi_i = (\phi_{i,1},\ldots,\phi_{i,L})$; \item the probability vectors parameterizing each admixture component, which we can write as an $L\times J$ matrix $F$ whose $\ell$-th row is $f_\ell$. \end{enumerate} The relation between admixture modeling and sparse factor analysis has been explored in detail in \cite{engel}.
+There, conditions are provided when sparse factor analysis and LDA have very similar results, and the implications for population genetics are discussed.
+The key insight in \cite{engel} is that given an $n\times J$ observation matrix $X$ (whose $i$-th row is $X_i$) from a multinomial admixture model, learning an admixture model amounts to the following minimization procedure

-The SFA framework can be summarized as minimizing \eqref{min_probl} with the constraint that many of the elements of $\Phi$ will be zero, or that every observation is a sparse combination of each component.
+The sparse factor analysis framework can be summarized as minimizing \eqref{min_probl} with the constraint that many of the elements of $\Phi$ will be zero, or that every observation is a sparse combination of each component.
 The spirit behind the algorithm proposed in this section is to think of sparsity as the extremal set: we want to find a set of components that are extremal yet still accurately solves the above minimization.
+We first state the likelihood for the admixture model, assuming a maximum of $L$ components,